SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 Parents who think that their son/daughter may have a learning difficulty should in the first instance raise it with the student’s form tutor who will seek advice from the learning support team.

-2. How will the school support my child?
+2. How will the School support my child?

 Who oversees and plans the education programme?

-The SENCO oversees the assessment of the learning needs of our students and plans appropriate support and interventions.
+The SENDCo oversees the assessment of the learning needs of our students and plans appropriate support and interventions.
 In liaison with staff, the coordinator also identifies students who may be eligible for additional support throughout their education and in exams.

 Who will be working with my child and how often?